greggersaurus/OpenSteamController/ReverseEngineering/README.md

     1. May need to run more sim to try other paths (there may be some sort of EMI related calibration adjustment routine (which may explain results I was getting...))
         1. What if PINT3/4 times out (i.e. fnc0x0000b97c())
 1. Handle all of the new simulation data in detail
-    1. Make sure it all ends up in vcf_wired_controller_d0g_57bf5c10.c file.
+    1. Make sure it all ends up (cleanly) in vcf_wired_controller_d0g_57bf5c10.c file and each function has a description.
 1. Clean, clean, clean
     1. gdbCmdFile, gdbCustomCmds, gdbOldRef
+    1. PINT3 dump
+    1. Cleaning other ISRs and looping paths so that they make when I come back after I have forgotten everything.
-1. Clean, organize and (re-)assess items below
+1. Clean, organize and (re-)assess items below:

 1. Push through Right haptic init via gdbCmdFile, then fix pinkysim simplified logging?
     1. Slowely convert to gdbCmdFile being single loop calling gdbCustomCmds to handle things dynamically